CodewithAshish1/Amazon-clone-website/README.md

 ```

 ## 🖼️ Screenshots
-(Add screenshots of your project here for better visualization.)
+(screenshots of project here for better visualization.)

 ## 🤝 Contributing
 Feel free to fork the repository and contribute by submitting a pull request.